QiuJunning/QiuJunning.github.io/_pages/about.md

 **Junning Qiu**, Fei Wang, Zheng Dang$^\dagger$

-Abstract: Through our analysis, we identified quantization loss and boundary information loss within 3D convolutional layers as the two primary reasons for limitations of voxelization in 7-DoF grasping pose estimation.
+Abstract: In this work, we tackle the problem of estimating the grasping pose of a parallel-jaw gripper from point cloud data, which is a fundamental task in robotic manipulation.
+Most existing methods adopt 3D voxel CNNs as the backbone for their efficiency in handling unordered point cloud data.
+However, we found that these approaches overlook details information of the point clouds, resulting in decreased performance.Through our analysis, we identified quantization loss and boundary information loss within 3D convolutional layers as the two primary reasons for limitations of voxelization in 7-DoF grasping pose estimation.
 To address these challenges, we introduced two novel branches: positional encoding branch and 2D convolution branch and a novel multi-source fusion gated mechanism.
 Our approach achieved state-of-the-art performance on the Graspnet-1Billion benchmark and demonstrated high success rates in real robotic experiments across different scenes.
 </div>